-23 Rev. Thomas Gee, colleague of Rev. Cotton Mather in the Second Church, a vigorous defender of Whitefield.
+24 Rev. Thomas Gee, colleague of Rev. Cotton Mather in the Second Church, a vigorous defender of Whitefield.
 When the convention of Congregational ministers, in 1743, published a Testimony against Several Errors etc., Mr. Gee replied to this in a Letter to Rev. Nathaniel Bells, Moderator of the Convention, whom he evidently regarded as the principal author of the Testimony.
-Sprague, op. cit., I, 312, and Walker, A History of the Congregational Churches in the United States (New York, 1894), 263 if.
+Sprague, op. cit., 1, 312, and Walker, A History of the Congregational Churches in the United States (New York, 1894), 263 if.
 Note that Walker gives the date of Whitefield's arrival as Oct.
 19. Tyerman, op. cit., gives Oct.
 26, and this journal states it was Oct.
 28, 1744.
-322 moter of the Gospel of Christ but] dear minister of Jesus Christ.